NBC's 'Powerless' Not Airing Next Two Weeks, EP Says Not Good News

 NBC’s Powerless is not going to air for the next two weeks, despite the original schedule.
-It sparks new rumors and suggestions that the show will be 2017 casualty.
+It sparks new rumors and suggestions that the show will be a 2017 casualty.
 EP Patrick Schumacker tweeted about the bad news to the change of schedule and admitted that it is not good news for the superhero comedy.

 #Powerless will not air this week or next.
 This, I know for sure.
 I can guess some other things but they're not good.
 Thanks for watching.